hyperledger/fabric/docs/source/build_network.rst

 The command will produce as output a JSON map showing if the organizations in the channel have approved the chaincode definition provided in the queryapprovalstatus command.
-In this case, given that both organizations have approved, we obtain
+In this case, given that both organizations have approved, we obtain:

 .. code:: bash

     {
             "Approved": {
                     "Org1MSP": true,